GURUFOCUS.COM » STOCK LIST » Real Estate » Real Estate » Trisul SA (BSP:TRIS3) » Definitions » E10

 Address

 Trisul SA is a real estate service provider.
-It engaged in real estate development and construction for sale, a subdivision of plots of land, purchase, and sale of properties, and holding an interest in other companies.
+The Company is engaged in real estate development, construction of properties for sale, subdivision of plots of land, and purchase and sale of properties, in addition to holding ownership interest in other companies as a shareholder.

 No Headlines